 The DVD from 2000 had no extras.
 Criterion producer Curtis Tsui has covered a number of the label’s fantasy films, and this is one of his best efforts.
 Critic Stephen Prince provides an in-depth commentary.
-I followed all his arguments well enough, but am not sure I buy a direct relationship between one of the stories and the relationship between the Japanese people and their Emperor.
+I followed all his arguments well enough, but resisted the one saying that one of the stories expresses the relationship between the Japanese people and their Emperor.
 That said, Prince’s capsule interpretation of 20th Century Japanese history is must-not miss.

 We’re also given some excellent interviews.
-Masaki Kobayashi talks to director Masahiro Shinoda (Double Suicide) in one excellent piece, while assistant director Kiyoshi Ogasawara tells us about the filming and Kobayashi’s work habits.
-He also relates the story of how the film was cut down at various times, and the efforts made to reconstruct it in the last few years.
+Masaki Kobayashi talks to director Masahiro Shinoda (Double Suicide), while assistant director Kiyoshi Ogasawara tells us about the filming and Kobayashi’s work habits.
+He also explains the film’s numerous cut-down versions, and the efforts made to reconstruct it in the last few years.
 Kobayashi lived to see one major reconstruction, but not this full original version.

 Also included are three trailers, one of which is a B&W ‘now in production’ teaser for the expensive show.
 The liner notes were written by Geoffrey O’Brien.

 Supplements: New audio commentary by film historian Stephen Prince; Interview with Kobayashi from 1993, conducted by filmmaker Masahiro Shinoda; interview with assistant director Kiyoshi Ogasawara; featurette about author Lafcadio Hearn; trailers, insert essay by critic Geoffrey O’Brien.